Bronto Tracing goes GA: investigate across all your traces and logs, never sample again

 From logs to traces and back again

-If you've set up logs and traces using our OTel SDK guides,cross-signal correlation works automatically.
-No extra configuration needed.
+Once you've set up logs and traces using our OTel SDK guides, cross-signal correlation works automatically.
+No additional configuration required.

 During an investigation, the moment you find a suspicious span is the moment you need its logs.
 Click the span.
 View span logs shows you what that one span was doing.
 View full trace logs shows you everything the request touched.
 One click either way.

-Two entry points, same destination: the trace waterfall.
+Two entry points to the same destination: the trace waterfall.

 From alert to root cause to logs